 The longest distance cycling backwards

-Just in case you are thinking of embarking on a World Record cycling record, Yellow Jersey can provide you with essential bicycle and travel insurance, worldwide.
+If you’re thinking of embarking on a world record cycling record, Yellow Jersey can provide you with essential bicycle and travel insurance, worldwide.
 You can spend up to 60 days at a time out of the country.